crystal-lang/rfcs/text/0014-cancelable-timers.md

 > [!NOTE]
 > `::sleep(time)` can merely call `Fiber.sleep(time) { }`, discarding the
-> cancelation token so the timer always expires.
+> cancellation token so the timer always expires.

 ## Internal API